Kaviraj-vg/Fantasy-Cricket-League-Game/README.md

 # Fantasy-Cricket-League-Game
 It is a Python GUI based project(pyqt5) where you can create a virtual team of real cricket players and score points depending on how your chosen players perform in real life match data.

 # Approach
-Each player has their own Points. <br/>
+- Each player has their own Points.
-There will be a limited no. of points to select 11 players, if we don't have enough points we can't select a player if his points are more and the team is evaluated using points of each player based on their performance internally.
+- There will be a limited no. of points allocated to create a new team
+- It is limited to 11 players, and the team is evaluated using the points of each player they gained using the real life match data.
-To win a tournament, we must try and get the maximum points and the No. 1 rank amongst other participants.
+- To win a tournament, we must try to get the maximum points and reach No. 1 rank amongst other participants.

 # Applications Used
 Qtdesigner for developing widgets <br/>
 Sqlitestudio db files <br/>
-ipynb python files
+Ipynb python files